telerik/blazor-docs/knowledge-base/tilelayout-nested-instances.md

 When using two nested [TileLayout](https://docs.telerik.com/blazor-ui/components/tilelayout/overview) components in a Blazor application, resizing or reordering the child component expectedly affects the parent component.
 This behavior occurs because the resize and reorder events propagate through both levels of TileLayout components.

 Nesting TileLayouts is uncommon, but generally possible if the resizing and reordering are enabled only for one level at a time.
-It is important to clarify that with the users, so they do not expect they can drag tiles across component instances, which is not possible.
+With such an implementation, you need to clarify to your end users that they can't drag tiles across the different component instances.

 To manage nested TileLyouts with resizing and reordering: